xenify-io/litepaper/README.md

 <br>

 At Xenify, security is paramount to ensuring the utmost safety and reliability of our protocol.
-Rigorous audits have been conducted on our contracts from DBXen by CertiK, a renowned blockchain security firm.
-To further fortify our protocol's security, we are planning a re-audit of the contracts by PeckShield, another highly-regarded security company in the industry.
+To fortify our protocol's security, we are planning an audit of the contracts by PeckShield, a highly-regarded security company in the industry.

 Our platform is thoughtfully designed with decentralisation and autonomy as guiding principles.
 Xenify's smart contracts are devoid of admin keys, meaning they cannot be upgraded or governed by a centralised authority.
-This structure reinforces our protocol's truly decentralised and autonomous nature, with decision-making power equitably distributed among participants.
+To reinforce our protocol's truly decentralised and autonomous nature, earning potential will be equitably distributed among participants based on their veXNF holdings and its associated power.
 As Xenify evolves, we aim to prioritise our users' interests, nurturing transparency and trust throughout the protocol.

 Xenify's mission is to forge a transparent, equitable, and user-centric DeFi platform by upholding the First Principles of Crypto in all our endeavours.
 By committing to these core values, we aspire to establish a protocol that champions trust, fairness, and community-driven growth in the DeFi space.